sophie-katz/prelude/docs/Contributing.md

 SOFTWARE.
 -->

-# Contributing to Portobello
+# Contributing to Prelude

-Portobello is intended to be developed inside VS Code.
+Prelude is intended to be developed inside VS Code.
 Everything that can be done inside VS Code can be done through other editors or via the command line, but these workflows are not supported.

 - [Installing dependencies on your system](#installing-dependencies-on-your-system)
 - [Opening the project in VS Code](#opening-the-project-in-vs-code)